 - Ditch the bowl

 Make mealtimes s fun by ditching the bowel and do things like scattering the food or playing find it.

 - The Muffin Tin Game

-This is a great game of hiding and seeks and ideal for scent hounds that like to sniff.
+This is a great game of hiding and seeks and is ideal for scent hounds that like to sniff.
 Easy to set up with some basic equipment.
 No Special Skills are required.